ydipeepo/gdut-motion/README.md

 * Simpler to use than Tween.
 * When rescheduling, velocity is preserved and curves are smoothly connected (limited to physics-based animations).
-* Animation curves can be configured from node (and resources), making them easy for designers to manage.
+* Animation curves can be configured from node (and resources), making them easy for designers to maintain.

 <br />

 ## Usage

-Here, we will explain only how to configure curves using `MotionPresetBank` node.
+This section explains how to configure and use presets with the `MotionPresetBank` node.

 Place a `MotionPresetBank` node in the scene tree as shown below: